Kenya opposition claims election hacking

 "We set up a system which has carried us through and when Kenyans went to vote, it worked for them, it worked for us -- the IEBC," he said.

 "The system is set up to do results transmission but we have had concerns raised and we cannot as a commission ignore those concerns.
-We want to look at the original forms, verify and at the end of the day, do an audit and those [hacking] questions will be answered."
+We want to look at the original forms, verify and at the end of the day, do an audit and those (hacking) questions will be answered."

 The Kenya Human Rights Commission, too, denounced the "unverifiable results" which if left unaddressed could "create serious political instability."